aredotna/building/_posts/2017-04-10-propaganda-of-the-meme.markdown

 <iframe class="arena-iframe" width="100%" height="2090" src="https://www.are.na/francis-tseng/ancap-memes/embed"></iframe>

-Anarcho-capitalist memes ("ancap" memes) are dystopian microfictions that depict  anarcho-capitalist "utopia", where unregulated markets completely replace the state.
+Anarcho-capitalist memes ("ancap" memes) are dystopian microfictions that depict  anarcho-capitalist "utopia," where unregulated markets completely replace the state.
 Property reigns supreme, force is privatized, corporations are warlords, and a relationship is only as good as the contract you signed.

 There are other forms of these "life in libertarian paradise" memes.
 For example, some exist as 4chan greentexts: